-Using the latest in digital imaging technology, Dr. Don will determine if orthognathic surgery is the correct treatment option for you and will demonstrate to you the overall functional and aesthetic benefits of orthognathic surgery.
+Using the latest in digital imaging technology, Dr. Don and Dr. Kim will determine if orthognathic surgery is the correct treatment option for you and will demonstrate to you the overall functional and aesthetic benefits of orthognathic surgery.
 Computerized treatment planning will…

 - Reveal, in advance, the dramatic improvements in your facial balance

 - Minimize your treatment time, recovery period and the overall success of surgery.